How To Get A Pennsylvania Exemption Certificate (Resale Certificate)

 - Vehicle rental tax

-- Additional local, city, county hotel tax
+- Additional local, city, and county hotel tax

-Step 3 – Check whether the certificate if for a single transaction or blanket exemption.
+Step 3 – Check whether the certificate is for a single transaction or blanket exemption.
 If the retailer is expected to be purchasing items frequently from the seller, instead of completing a resale certificate for every invoice, the blanket exemption box should be checked.

 Step 4 – Enter the name and address of the seller.

 Step 5 – Select one of the boxes to indicate why the exemption is being requested.
-Most retailers will select number 3 “Property will be resold”.
-Enter the buyer’s sales tax number
+Most retailers will select number 3, “Property will be resold.”
+Enter the buyer’s sales tax number.

 Does a Pennsylvania Resale Certificate Expire?